Siener van Rensburg was a Boer prophet famed for his visions during the Boer Wars, predicting significant South African events.

 Sadly, the Boers were (eventually) defeated by the British.

-Van Rensburg foresaw General Koos de la Rey’s success in battle, which bolstered the general’s confidence and the morale of his troops.
-His visions predicted how the enemy would approach along the Harts River and when they would be most vulnerable, contributing to the Boer victory at the Battle of Tweebosch.
+Siener foresaw de la Rey’s success in battle, which bolstered the general’s confidence and the morale of his troops.
+His visions predicted, for example, how the enemy would approach along the Harts River and when they would be most vulnerable, contributing to the Boer victory at the Battle of Tweebosch.

-Before the battle of Magersfontein, he predicted English soldiers falling into a river, which was later linked to the Boer victory where many British soldiers were indeed killed while crossing the Modder River.
+Before the battle of Magersfontein, Siener predicted British soldiers falling into a river, which was later linked to the Boer victory where many British soldiers were indeed killed while crossing the Modder River.

 British soldiers about to fighose to the Boers at Magersfontein